Sitraka17/Cities/README.md

 Contributions to this repository are welcome!
 Feel free to submit pull requests or open issues if you find any bugs or have ideas for new features.

 # License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the *LICENSE.md* file for details. (that i forgot to include haha)